-17.1 Compiling for profiling
+19.1 Compiling for profiling

-Before profiling an execution, the program must be compiled in profiling mode, using the ocamlcp front-end to the ocamlc compiler (see chapter 9) or the ocamloptp front-end to the ocamlopt compiler (see chapter 12).
+Before profiling an execution, the program must be compiled in profiling mode, using the ocamlcp front-end to the ocamlc compiler (see chapter 11) or the ocamloptp front-end to the ocamlopt compiler (see chapter 14).
 When compiling modules separately, ocamlcp or ocamloptp must be used when compiling the modules (production of .cmo or .cmx files), and can also be used (though this is not strictly necessary) when linking them together.

-p:ocamlprof-warning Note If a module (.ml file) doesn't have a corresponding interface (.mli file), then compiling it with ocamlcp will produce object files (.cmi and .cmo) that are not compatible with the ones produced by ocamlc, which may lead to problems (if the .cmi or .cmo is still around) when switching between profiling and non-profiling compilations.
+Note If a module (.ml file) doesn't have a corresponding interface (.mli file), then compiling it with ocamlcp will produce object files (.cmi and .cmo) that are not compatible with the ones produced by ocamlc, which may lead to problems (if the .cmi or .cmo is still around) when switching between profiling and non-profiling compilations.
 To avoid this problem, you should always have a .mli file for each .ml file.
 The same problem exists with ocamloptp.

-p:ocamlprof-reserved Note To make sure your programs can be compiled in profiling mode, avoid using any identifier that begins with \\ocaml\prof.
+Note To make sure your programs can be compiled in profiling mode, avoid using any identifier that begins with ocaml_prof.